dancoombs/bundler-spec/p2p-specs/p2p-interface.md

 Response Content:
 ```
 (
-  more_flag: uint64
+  total_count: uint64
   hashes: List[Bytes32, MAX_OPS_PER_REQUEST]
 )
 ```

-The `pooled_user_ops_by_hash` requests UserOp mempool of all connected peers as soon as bundler node starts up.
-The node requests UserOps from the recipients mempool for a given `mempool_id` and `offset`.
-The `offset` is set to `0` for the initial call.
-The recommended soft limit for PooledUserOpHashes requests is `MAX_OPS_PER_REQUEST` hashes.
+The `pooled_user_ops_by_hash` request is used to sync the mempool contents of a connected peer.
+Clients MAY send this request to each peer as they are connected when the bundler node starts up in order to sync their mempool.

+As part of the initial handshake process the recipient of this request should know the mempool IDs that the requester and recipient have in common.
+The recipient should construct a list of user operation hashes from these common mempools and maintain this list for the requester.
+The response should be constructed starting from the received `offset` into this list.
+The response has a recommended soft limit of `MAX_OPS_PER_REQUEST` hashes and the `total_count` contains the total size of this common mempool user operation list (not the total length of `hashes`).
 The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.

-The `more_flag` is set to 0, if the connected peer's reported hashes is <= to `MAX_OPS_PER_REQUEST`.
-Otherwise the `more_flag` is set to a value > 0.
-The value of `more_flag` can be used to determine the number of subsequent req/resp a node has to perform to refetch the missing hashes from the connected peer.
+The recipient of the request is required to maintain this list of user operation hashes for up to `POOLED_HASHES_LIST_TIMEOUT` seconds.
+If a request is received with an `offset` of 0, the recipient should reconstruct the list.
+After `POOLED_HASHES_LIST_TIMEOUT` seconds, the recipient can drop the list and fail any request with a nonzero `offset`.

+The requester SHOULD:

+- Set the initial offset to 0 to signal to the recipient to generate a new sync list.
+- Set the offset for any subsequent requests to the next user operation hash they wish to receive, up to `total_count`.
+- Complete the entire sync process within `POOLED_HASHES_LIST_TIMEOUT` seconds.
+- Disconnect from any peer that responds with a user operation that does not belong to one of their supported mempools.

 The request/response MUST be encoded as a single SSZ-field.